gschmutz/stream-processing-workshop/05a-iot-data-ingestion-into-mqtt/README.md

 The MQTT broker is exposed on port `1883`.
 So let's run the following docker command in a new terminal window.

 ```
-docker run trivadis/iot-truck-simulator '-s' 'MQTT' '-h' $DOCKER_HOST_IP '-p' '1883' '-f' 'CSV' '-d' '2000' '-fs' '25' '-vf' '11-70' '-fpv'
+docker run trivadis/iot-truck-simulator '-s' 'MQTT' '-h' $DOCKER_HOST_IP '-p' '1883' '-f' 'CSV' '-d' '2000' '-fs' '25' '-vf' '11-70'
 ```

 We are also producing the data in **CSV** format to the broker running on the docker host on port 1883.

-You should see an output similar to the one below, signaling that messages are produced to MQTT.
+You should see an output similar to the one below, signalling that messages are produced to MQTT.

 ```
 Number of Emitters is .....23